 Bad news: Once "First Use" has been established and your work has been made available to the public, anyone can request a license to record, release and distribute their own version of your song.
 They request this license through the appropriate licensing agency.
 They are not required to get your permission or contact you in any way.
 You will be paid royalties as the law allows through your PRO or royalty collection agency you contract with.

 As a songwriter, publishing your song composition on Rhythmic Rebellion does not constitute First Use.
 It is not offered to the public.
-When you create an artist account and create a Song Recording Title and release it, this is available to the public and does constitute first use.
+When you create an Artist Account and create a Song Recording Title (SRT) and release it, this is available to the public and does constitute as first use.

 We provide this information for educational purposes only and you should get an attorney for all legal advice.